Hy-GARDE/hygarde-bsp-config/README.md

   and cannot be used by anything else.
 - `/dev/ttyUSB3` is free and can be used to manually send AT commands to the Hummingboard's SIM.

+A repository containing PostgreSQL 15 is added to circumvent a bug on the default PostgreSQL version of redpesk Batz 2.0.

+A few systemd units associate all processes to CPU cores 0, 1 and 3 while the helloworld-binding runs on core 2.

 ## Setup cellular connection